mathiasverraes/15yearsddd/manuscript/michiel-overeem/essay.md

 Enterprise resource planning (ERP) software offers an integrated solution for the management of core business processes.
 Different domains (accounting, sales, relation management, payrolling) are handled by a single software system.
 A well-executed ERP system has the benefit that information is only stored once, and relations between information are easy to follow since it is all in one system.

 We, AFAS Software in the Netherlands, have two decades of experience with building ERP software, and not without success.
 After working on the same codebase for so long, we strategically decided to do a rewrite.
-Yes, we know that Joel Spolsky said to not do that[^joel].
+Yes, we know that Joel Spolsky said not to do that[^joel].
 We are in the DHH-camp[^dhh], because the new version needs to be different.
-We experienced three major challenges in developing ERP software that we wanted to tackle in this new version.

 We needed to tackle the complexity in ERP software.
 Through our discovery of CQRS and event-sourcing we stumbled upon Domain-Driven Design (DDD).
-The goal of DDD is to tackle the complexity in software, exactly what we needed.
+And the goal of DDD is to tackle the complexity in software, exactly what we needed.
 We let DDD inspire us as much as possible.
 But we also decided to take it a step further.
+We experienced three major challenges in developing ERP software that we wanted to tackle in this new version.

 [^joel]: <https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/>
 [^dhh]: <https://signalvnoise.com/posts/3856-the-big-rewrite-revisited>

+*Disclaimer: although we have quite a journey behind us, we have not arrived yet.
+The software is not yet in production, and our experiences come solely from testing the system in simulated environments.*

 ## The three challenges we faced